-Teotihuacán - Planeta.com
+Teotihuacán

 During the early half of the first millennium, Teotihuacán was the largest city in Mesoamerica, with more than 100,000 inhabitants.
 Teotihuacán traded with other Mesoamerican empires, including the Maya.

 Teotihuacán’s ceramics, obsidian crafts, and architecture are found in distant cities such as Monte Albán (Oaxaca), Tikal (Guatemala), and Copán (Honduras), while other cultures’ goods and crafts have been uncovered in Teotihuacán graves and caches.
-This represents a cross-cultural exchange much like finding McDonald’s Happy Meal toys in a rural village, or Maya crafts in a New York boutique.
+This represents a cross-cultural exchange much like finding McDonald’s Happy Meal toys in a rural village.

-The city functioned for centuries until its collapse in the seventh century.
+The city functioned for centuries until its demise in the seventh century.
 What happened?
 There is evidence of malnutrition and environmental neglect in the region, especially the deforestation of nearby hills which were and still are rich in obsidian (used for ceremonial knives and figures) and clay deposits, used for ceramics.

 Current Status